Britain to defy EU with 'relatively trivial' N.Ireland law | Law-Order

 Britain has long threatened to rip up the protocol, an agreement that kept the region under some EU rules and drew an effective customs border between Northern Ireland and the rest of the UK to prevent a back door for goods to enter the EU's vast single market.
 It is now planning a "green channel" for goods moving from Britain to Northern Ireland, to change tax rules and end the European Court of Justice's role as sole arbiter in disputes.
 It also wants a dual regulatory regime, angering companies which fear higher costs.

-Similar splits were evident in Northern Ireland.
+Similar rift was evident in Northern Ireland.
 Brussels believes any unilateral change may breach international law.
 It could launch legal action or eventually review the terms of the free trade deal it agreed with Britain.
 It has already thrown doubt on Britain's role within the $99 billion Horizon Europe research programme.

 U.S. House of Representatives Speaker Nancy Pelosi has also said there will be no U.S.-UK trade deal if London scraps the protocol.
-Truss said the United States appreciated the importance of the peace deal, and wanted the problem resolved. ($1 = 0.9553 euros) (Additional reporting by Paul Sandle, Andrew MacAskill and Kylie MacLellan; Editing by Louise Heavens, Mark Potter, Ed Osmond, William Maclean)
+Truss said the United States appreciated the importance of the peace deal, and wanted the problem resolved. ($1 = 0.9553 euros) (Additional reporting by Paul Sandle, Andrew MacAskill, William James, Alistair Smout and Kylie MacLellan in London, Marine Strauss and Benoit Van Overstraeten in Brussels; Editing by Louise Heavens, Mark Potter, Ed Osmond, William Maclean and Tomasz Janowski)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)